 I know... a bit presumptuous, but I did impress my teachers and was actually introduced to the late Prof. Neil Postman at NYU, one of the great scholars in what was then (and maybe still) called "Media Ecology," or the effects of different communications technologies on our psyche and society.

-The late Prof. Neil Postman, former head
+The late Prof. Neil Postman, former head of the Media Ecology Dept. at NYU |

 The recurrent theme I found during that research was that the loss of vocabulary had the effect of reducing memory.
 We can only remember that which we can put a name to, evidently.
 I know we can recall smells, images, and bring to mind certain sensations but, evidently, we always end up cataloging that memory with words.